DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-24-organisation-and-user-permissions-research.md

 During the course of the research we changed the wording of the ‘diversity’ permission to ‘sex, disability and ethnicity information’.
 Participants found this wording to be clear.

-We did not change the 'criminal convictions' wording but may do so later.
+We did not change the ‘criminal convictions’ wording but may do so later.

 ### Understanding which organisation users belong to